Victorian Railways flat wagons: VQSW

 This was a short-lived experiment in 1992, to trial a shorter-framed, low-level skeletal container wagon with capacity for only one 40 ft, 45 ft or 48 ft, or two 20 ft containers.
 The project ran out of funds, so only VQSW 1 was built.

 The wagon had a tare weight of about 15.5 tonnes, and a capacity of around sixty tonnes.
 It was provided with a "miner" type handbrake at one end.

 VQOX

 Between 1994 and 1995, "at least fifteen" VOFX bogie open wagons had their doors removed, and brackets installed in the deck for two 20 ft ISO containers.
 They were recoded VQOX, and later had the side panels between the former doors removed as well, when forklift operators found it difficult to load and unload containers efficiently.

-As at 2006, known numbers were 11, 31, 58, 99, 101, 110, 133, 302, 355, 1036, 1091, 1092, 1121, 1157 and 1164.
-The wagons retained their numbers when recoded.

 VQPW

 In February 1987, VOBX 366 had everything above the frame removed, and container brackets fitted to carry two 20 ft ISO units.
 It was provided with new "roadmaster" bogies, as an experiment for a new type to be introduced under the forthcoming VQAW three-pack articulated vehicles.
 It was reclassified as VQPW 1.
 In 1992 the bogies were transplanted to VQEW 66, and it was scrapped in 1993.